Kyberturvallisuuden-kurssi/Exercises/Week7/README.md

-Introduction to Practical Cyber Security Testing - Week 7
+Introduction to Practical Cyber Security Testing - Week 7: The world of hardware
 ====

 ## About the lab

+Topic: IoT, cars, console break-ins, firmware,
+- simple exercise, perhaps with locks? (make seem accessible & possible! ) — thesis work should produce a exciting, yet simple hardware exercise.

 TODO: add descriptory text about the lab and this week's topic